negarloloshahvar/Case-Study-Analyzing-Job-Market-Data-in-Power-BI/README.md

 In our second analysis step we continue to apply our Power BI skills to extract data insights with tools like DAX and begin to build unique data visualizations.

-Key Insights We Identifies So Far:
+Key Insights we have Identified So Far:
 - Job postings are gradually increasing in number.
 - Data Engineers, Data Scientists, and Analysts are indemand!
 - Tech industries need data science roles the most.